 The reasons why Jews in Persia were threatened with slaughter and how Purim came to be considered a yearly period of rejoicing is found in the book of Esther.

-A man named Haman, who was ambitious and egotistical, is prime minister of Persia under King Xeres (Esther 3:1).
-He becomes enraged when Mordecai, a Jewish official in the royal court, refuses in good conscience to bow before him and revere him as a god (verses 2 to 5).
+Haman was an ambitious and egotistical man who greatly disliked the Jews.
+He became enraged when Mordecai, a Jewish official in the royal court, refuses in good conscience to bow before him and revere him as a god (verses 2 to 5).

-Seeking to destroy not only Mordecai but all the Jews in the Kingdom, Haman casts lots (the Hebrew word for 'lots' is Pur or Purim, Strong's Concordance #H6332, from where the feast gets its name) to determine which day to begin carrying out his plot.
-He then persuades King Xeres (Ahasuerus) through lies and offering 10,000 talents of silver to the King's treasury (worth around $219 million dollars today) to issue an edict ordering all Jews be killed.
+Seeking to destroy not only Mordecai but all the Jews in the Kingdom, Haman casts lots (the Hebrew word for 'lots' is Pur or Purim and is where the feast gets its name) to determine which day to begin carrying out his plot.
+He then persuades King Xeres (Ahasuerus), through lies and offering 10,000 talents of silver (worth around $180 million today), to issue an edict ordering all Jews be killed (Esther 3:8 - 11).

-A tomb believed by some to hold the remains of Esther and her cousin Mordecai is located in Hamadan, a city in the Northwest part of modern day Iran.
-Ironically, even though the book of Esther delineates the Eternal's miraculous hand at saving the entire Jewish nation from slaughter, the word 'God' is not found in the book.
+A tomb some believe hold the remains of Esther and Mordecai is located in Hamadan, a city in the Northwest part of modern day Iran.
+Ironically, even though the book of Esther delineates the Eternal's miraculous hand at saving the entire Jewish nation from slaughter, and the origination of Purim, the word 'God' is not found in the book.